Krzysztof Komeda

-Krzysztof Trzciński (27 April 1931 – 23 April 1969), known professionally as Krzysztof Komeda, (Note: Since 1967 credited as Christopher Komeda.) was a Polish film score composer and jazz pianist widely regarded as one of the most influential Polish jazz musicians.
-He is best known for writing the scores for Roman Polanski’s films Knife in the Water (1962), Cul-de-sac (1966), The Fearless Vampire Killers (1967), and Rosemary’s Baby (1968).
+Krzysztof Trzciński (27 April 1931 – 23 April 1969), known professionally as Krzysztof Komeda, was a Polish film composer and jazz pianist widely regarded as one of the most influential Polish musicians.
+He is best known for writing the scores for Roman Polanski's films Knife in the Water (1962), Cul-de-sac (1966), The Fearless Vampire Killers (1967), and Rosemary’s Baby (1968).

 Komeda's album Astigmatic (1965) is often considered one of the most important European jazz albums.
 British critic Stuart Nicholson describes the album as "marking a shift away from the dominant American approach with the emergence of a specific European aesthetic."
 Komeda is also known for blending jazz with classical and traditional Polish music.

 Life and career

 Early life and education

 He was born Krzysztof Trzciński on 27 April 1931 in Poznań to father Mieczysław and mother Zenobia (née Gębicka).
 He chose Komeda as his stage name only upon graduation from university as a means of distancing himself as a jazz musician from his daytime job in a medical clinic.

 He grew up in Częstochowa and Ostrów Wielkopolski where in 1950 he graduated from the 'liceum (high school) for Boys'.
 While at school, he participated in the Music and Poetry Club.
 After high school he entered the Medical Academy in Poznań to study medicine.
 He finished his six-year-long studies and obtained a medical doctor diploma in 1956.
 He chose to specialize as an otolaryngology physician.

 He took music lessons from early childhood; to become a virtuoso was his dream.
 He became a member of the Poznań conservatorium at the age of eight, but World War II thwarted his plans.
 Komeda explored the theory of music, and learned to play piano, during this period and later, until 1950; however, he was aware of the loss of the past six years.